calexandru2018/linux-gui-legacy/README.md

 |OpenSUSE/SLES                            | `sudo zypper install python3-gobject python3-gobject-Gdk typelib-1_0-Gtk-3_0 libgtk-3-0`                        |
 |Arch Linux/Manjaro                       | `sudo pacman -S python-gobject gtk3`                                                                            |

-To be able to use the <u>systray/appindicator</u> the following packages are needed:
+If you would also like to use <b>systray/appindicator then you will need to install the following packages</b>:

 | **Distro**                              | **Command**                                                                                                     |
 |:----------------------------------------|:----------------------------------------------------------------------------------------------------------------|